On this page

 comfy node publish

 Before the official registry existed, the Manager used a manually curated JSON file.
-Many older extensions are listed only here.
-Submitting here is a valid alternative if you want immediate listing without a publisher account.
+Many extensions are listed here.
+This is a valid alternative to the registry.

 git clone https://github.com/ltdrdata/ComfyUI-Manager.git